jd-solanki/anu/docs/guide/getting-started/installation.md

 [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components) lets you auto import components on demand.
 With this you can omit import statement and still get benefits of tree shaking.

-1. Remove anu plugin use in `main.js` file if you haven't
+1. Remove the anu plugin in the `main.js` file if you haven't

     ```diff
     -  import { anu } from 'anu-vue'